semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 ### Title

 List item can be a title.
 It does not have `hover` or `active` state and it is not clickable.
-The title always has `font-weight: 700;` and the same size as the list items have.
+The title always has `font-weight: var(--bold);` and the same size as the list items have.

 ![headings](static/headings.png)